Plaza México (Lynwood, California)

 Plaza México is a multi-purpose retail and cultural center in Lynwood, California.
-It includes shopping, including individual stores and an indoor swap meet; dining; and entertainment selections and is a cultural space for the Mexican-American community.
-Plaza México incorporates the design and style of plazas in Mexico.
-The mall was developed and is currently owned by Korean investors.
-It hosts cultural festivals and performances, such as "El Grito de la Independencia" and "Cinco de Mayo" festivities.
+It includes multiple shops, including individual stores and an indoor swap meet; many dining options; and entertainment selections, Plaza México is a cultural space for the Mexican-American community.
+Plaza México incorporates the design and style of plazas all over Mexico.
+Plaza Mexico hosts cultural festivals and performances, such as "El Grito de la Independencia" and "Cinco de Mayo" festivities.

 Mexico-themed architecture and design

 Plaza México seeks to recreate Mexican regional and national icons.
 The architecture is based on traditional Mexican towns and contains a variety of Mexican cultural symbols from different eras.
-The Korean owners hired two Mexican public relations coordinators to select the icons, cultural symbols and events that are portrayed.
+The owners hired two Mexican public relations coordinators to select the icons, cultural symbols and events that are portrayed.
 The coordinators also selected construction materials to build Plaza México in order to produce quality and Mexican authenticity.
 The architectural decorations like the plaza, kiosk, fountains and monuments are similar to those of many Mexican cities.
 For example, Plaza México has replicas of the Angel of Independence of México City and the kiosk of the Zócalo of San Miguel de Allende, Guanajuato.
 The plaza was reproduced with characteristics based on the appearance of the Government Palace of Jalisco at Guadalajara.
 The plaza’s pavement is made of adoquín stone and the benches are made of crafted iron, like the ones found in the provinces of México.
 Plaza México was constructed using materials from México such as stone from Zacatecas and talavera from Puebla.
 The mall is physically structured with open streets and a plaza to reconstruct the environment of a traditional Mexican town.